 $GLOBALS['softaculous_conf']['pid'] = array(1);

-- You can specify the Control Panel username/pass as the installation admin username/pass, just add the following code to the softaculous_extra.php
+- You can enable Softaculous link at the left sidebar of the WHMCS client area, just add the following code to the softaculous_extra.php

 If the module is not working and you would like debug, please upload the softaculous_debug.php to the /path/to/whmcs/includes/hooks/ directory and then test the module.